reviewandwrite/gatsby-starter-netlify-cms/src/pages/index.md

-description: " I’ll do you the job of letting you know, in the interest of this page, are definitely tales of folklore.I deem myself to be a writer and this an opportunity.
+description: " I’ll do you the job of letting you know, in the interest of this page, are definitely tales of folklore.
+I deem myself to be a writer and this an opportunity.
 While I don’t know how good the former is, I deem the latter colossal."
 intro: